Alp Arslan: Campaign in Georgia (1068)

-Campaign of Northern Syria and Anatolia
+Campaign in Northern Syria and Anatolia

 In 1070, the emirs of Mecca and Medina came under the rule of the Seljuk Empire.
 After Mecca and Medina came under Seljuk Empire rule, the Fatimid Vizier Nasr-Dawla asked for help from Alp Arslan against the Fatimids.
 Alp Arslan moved with his army upon the call for help and entered Anatolia via Azerbaijan.
 Alp Arslan first captured the castles of Manzikert and Erciş.
-Later, he went down to the Silvan and Diyarbekir (Amid) regions and made the emirs there his vassals of Seljuk Empire, then he came to Edessa and besieged the city.
+Later, he went down to the Silvan and Diyarbekir (Amid) regions and made the emirs there his vassals of Seljuk Empire, then he went to Edessa and besieged the city.
 When the siege was prolonged, he lifted the siege by receiving a tribute of 50,000 dinars.
-He advanced to Aleppo, which was in the hands of the Mirdasids, and captured the Byzantine castles on his way.
+After leaving Edessa, Alp Arslan crossed the Euphrates.
+Paul M. Cobb relates that a messenger from Cairo who accompanied the sultan remarked on the significance of the crossing, telling him: "This river has never before been crossed by a Turk except those who were slaves.
+But you today have crossed it as a king."
+Afterwards he advanced to Aleppo, which was in the hands of the Mirdasids, and captured the Byzantine castles on his way.
 When he arrived in Aleppo, he laid siege to the city due to the disobedience of Rashid al-Dawla Mahmud, the Mirdasid emir of Aleppo.
-Some time after the siege Rashid al-Dawla Mahmud, came to Alp Arslan, apologized and became his vassal.
+Some time after the siege, Rashid al-Dawla Mahmud came to Alp Arslan, apologized, and became his vassal.
 Later, as Egypt was preparing to advance, the Byzantine envoy arrived and Alp Arslan turned his attention to Manzikert.